cablehead/x/README.md

 $ x exec -- <command> <args>...
 ```

+## Todo

+### log / read

+- assert cursor is at a message boundary
+- assert cursor isn't passed end of stream
+- add a follow flag
+- add utilities to help track cursor:
+    - at least once, convenience to save the cursor while consuming stdout
+    - at most once, convenience to run a command, and only advance if the command is successful

 ## To test

 - [ ] human friendly message when unable to bind to desired port